hanamagouda9611/kubernetes/README.md

-# 📦 Kubernetes YAML Manifests
+# 📦 Kubernetes YAML Manifests / Examples
-# 📦 Kubernetes YAML examples
 This repository contains a collection of Kubernetes manifests and utility scripts to deploy, configure, and manage applications and infrastructure components in a Kubernetes cluster.

 ---